-Your nostrils open into the nasal cavity (the space behind the nose)..
-The nasal cavity is a space above the roof of your mouth and curves down to connect with your mouth at the back of your throat.
+Your nostrils open into the space behind the nose (nasal cavity).
+The nasal cavity is a space above the roof of your mouth.
+It curves down to connect with your mouth at the back of your throat.

 Cancer in the nasal cavity can also affect your sense of smell.

 Paranasal means around or near your nose.
 Sinuses are spaces or small tunnels.
 Paranasal sinuses are small, air filled spaces within the bones of your face.
 They are above and behind your nose and behind your cheekbones.
 They give your voice its clarity and tone and lighten the weight of your skull.
 There are several pairs of sinuses and cancer can develop in any of them.

 - maxillary sinuses behind your cheeks, below your eyes and on either side of your nose

 - frontal sinuses at the very top of your nose in your forehead close to the eyebrows

 - ethmoid sinuses between the upper nose and the eyes

 - sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between the back of your eyes